List of U.S. counties with Native American majority populations

-The following is a list of United States counties in which a majority (over 50%) of the population is Native American (American Indian or Alaska Native), according to data from the 2000 Census.
-The list below is organized by state and the percentage of each county's population that is Native American is listed in parentheses next to the county's name.

-There are 28 counties in 9 states with Native American majority populations.
+The following is a list of United States counties in which a majority (over 50%) of the population is Native American (American Indian or Alaska Native), according to data from the 2020 Census.
+There are 33 counties in 11 states with Native American majority populations.
 County-equivalents, such as boroughs and census areas in Alaska, are included in this list.

 This list does not include Pacific Islanders / Native Hawaiians; in any case, there are no counties with majorities.
 The highest percentage of Pacific Islanders in any U.S. county is Kalawao County, Hawaii, with 48%, although it only has 82 inhabitants.